Mongaguá, São Paulo, Brazil: What to pack, what to wear, and when to go [2022]

 June

-June for Mongaguá is a perfect temperature and somewhat rainy.
+June in Mongaguá is a perfect temperature and somewhat rainy.
 Temperatures average in the 70s F (low 20s C) during the day.
-It rains a bit less than half of the time.
+It rains about a third of the time.

 What to wear/what to pack: